Informative Note

 The group’s VAT position is determined through the group return made available by the PTA.
 This must be confirmed by the dominant entity by the 20th day of the second month following the month to which the transactions relate.

-Failure by any group entity to submit its periodic return does not relieve the obligation to submit the group return.
+If the dominant entity does not confirm the group return within the legal deadline, it becomes final.
+Failure by any VAT group entity to submit its periodic return does not remove the obligation to submit the group return.
 The template for this will be approved by ministerial order.

 The dominant is responsible for fulfilling the group’s tax obligations and for paying the VAT due by the group, without prejudice to the dependant entities being jointly and severally liable for such payment.

+If the group return results in a credit for the group, this is carried forward to subsequent periods, unless a refund is requested.
 If the group return is not confirmed by the dominant entity and it shows a VAT credit, this credit is deemed to be carried forward to subsequent periods.

 Any VAT credits held by each entity on the date it joins the group can only be used to compute the group’s VAT up to the limit of the VAT assessed by the entity to which the credit relates.